mahimaeg/common-api/README.md

 * Swasa

 ## Usage
 All features have been exposed as REST endpoints.
-Refer to the SWAGGER API specification for details.s
+Refer to the SWAGGER API specification for details.

 ## Usage
 All features have been exposed as REST endpoints.
-Refer to the SWAGGER API specification for details.s
+Refer to the SWAGGER API specification for details.